futurice/ios-good-practices/README.md

 ### Xcode

 [Xcode](https://developer.apple.com/xcode/) is the IDE of choice for most iOS developers, and the only one officially supported by Apple.
-There are some alternatives, but unless you're already a seasoned iOS person, go with Xcode.
-It's actually quite usable nowadays.
+There are some alternatives, of which [AppCode](https://www.jetbrains.com/objc/) is arguably the most famous, but unless you're already a seasoned iOS person, go with Xcode.
+It's actually quite usable nowadays!

 To install, simply download [Xcode on the Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835).
 It comes with the newest SDK and simulators, and you can install more stuff under _Preferences > Downloads_.